HorizenLabs/zkverifyjs/README.md

 The zkVerifySession.verify method allows you to configure and execute a verification process using a fluent syntax.
 This approach offers a more readable and flexible way to set up your verification options before executing the proof verification.

+1. Backend / server side after establishing a session with `withAccount()`
 ```typescript
 const { events, transactionResult } = await session
         .fflonk()                                  // Select the proof type (e.g., fflonk)